dihedron/netcheck/README.md

 These things can be mixed, so you can call `netcheck` on multiple bundles at once, mixing them at will.
 All checks will be performed bundle by bundle, in the same order that was specified on the command line.

+The application supports retrieving bundles from authenticated HTTP/HTTPS server.
+To use basic authentication, use the ordinary syntax (e.g. `https-://<username>:<password>@example.com:443`); to retrieve it from a Kerberos/NTLM protected server, you have to specify a custom schema with an additional `+sso`( e.g. `https+sso-://example.com/` for HTTPS with single sign on and without certificate).

 The output can be in `text` mode (the default), in one of `json` and `yaml` formats, or generated dynamically in an arbitrary format based on a user-provided Golang template.